The End of Term

 Your first-year student should now be talking with their adviser about second-semester classes and planning their course selection.
 Many parents are understandably tempted to intervene in this process, hoping that their student will choose a particular course of study, which they hope will facilitate financial security in the future.
 Students may struggle both emotionally and intellectually struggle to embrace classes and majors in which they have little interest, but which they feel they must pursue in order to please a parent.
 Please allow them to make those choices about their curriculum in close consultation with their faculty advisers.
 They will learn invaluable skills, and, no matter what their major, Princeton graduates are always highly sought after in the job market.

-Once students return to campus in January for Reading Period, they will be facing the first finals of their college career.
 Reading Period, the week and a half before final exams, is when students are finishing papers and preparing for exams.
 Some classes—especially language courses—continue to meet through this period.
 During this time, students realize how quickly “Dean’s Date” (the day upon which all written papers and projects are due) is approaching.
 They may suddenly recognize just how far behind they are in their reading.
 They may call home in a panic because they have three exams scheduled in a row.
 (Students do not have to take more than one final exam per day.
 Students who have more than one final exam scheduled for the same day should follow instructions and observe deadlines posted by the Registrar for requesting that one of the exams be moved.)
 Stress and anxiety may lead to minor illness, which in turn leads to more stress.

 Keep a finger on your student’s emotional pulse during this period, and remain calm yourself.
 If you sense overload is imminent, simply send them to the college office, where we will dry tears, assuage their anxieties, and answer any questions.
 Please do also keep in mind that many students desperately want or need a “release” once this period of high stress is finally over.
 Ask your student what their celebration plans are, and encourage safe and thoughtful festivities.
 A number of students will return home for “intersession,” the week between semesters; others will take small trips out of town.
 Make sure your student will be doing something that will allow them to relax a bit, after this taxing first semester at college.
 And again, you may expect a lot of sleeping.